-And the rest of us read all about it and wonder what makes a man — any man, because Weinstein is far from the only predator out there — believe he has the right to abuse women.
+Meanwhile, the rest of us are reading all about it and wondering what makes a man — any man, because Weinstein is far from the only predator out there — believe he has the right to abuse women.
 Those of us who are parents might gaze at our sons’ innocent faces reassuring ourselves that they won’t grow up to be that kind of man.

 Except we don’t know that for sure.
 Of course, it’s hard to believe that your child — your young, sweet son who makes your heart swell with pride on a daily basis — could ever sexually harass or assault someone.
 But all predators were children once.
 And we as parents must do all we can to ensure our own kids grow up to fight injustice and harassment — not perpetuate it.
 Here are what experts believe it takes to make sure there won’t be another generation of Harvey Weinsteins.

 1. Bust stereotypes of macho masculinity